Indonesia warns of tough response after Papuan rebels threaten Freeport

 “If the government wants to send millions of national police and Indonesian military troops to protect the Freeport area, go ahead - they are just trying to protect the deception.”

-The Grasberg mine has been dogged by security concerns for decades due to a low-level conflict waged by pro-independence rebels in Papua.
-Between 2009 and 2015, shootings within the mine project area killed 20 people and wounded 59.
+The Grasberg mine has been dogged by security concerns for decades, as pro-independence rebels have waged a low-level conflict in Papua.
+Between 2009 and 2015, shootings in the mine project area killed 20 people and wounded 59.

-More recently, Freeport, the world’s largest publicly listed copper producer, has been grappling with labor problems at Grasberg and a dispute with the Indonesian government over rights to the mine.
+More recently, Freeport, the world’s largest publicly listed copper producer, has been grappling with labor problems at Grasberg and a mine rights dispute with Indonesia.

+The Freeport dispute is likely to overshadow efforts by President Joko Widodo’s government to resolve conflict in Papua, the Institute for Policy Analysis of Conflict said.

+“Any violence in the Freeport area can involve multiple actors with multiple interests,” it said in a recent report.
+“Even if the OPM is blamed, Papuans will be asking who else was involved.”

 Reporting by Fergus Jensen and Agustinus Beo Da Costa; Writing by Ed Davies; Editing by John Chalmers and Nick Macfie